 We utilize a combination of internal manufacturing capabilities and contract manufacturing relationships for production efficiencies and to manage material and labor costs.
-In the future we anticipate expanding our utilization of internal manufacturing resources.
-We believe that our internal manufacturing capabilities and contract relationships or comparable alternatives will continue to be available to us.
+While we anticipate continuing to do so in the future, we have increased, and are continuing to increase, our utilization of U.S.-based resources, which provides greater security and control over our production.
+We believe that our current manufacturing capabilities and contract relationships or comparable alternatives will continue to be available to us.
 Although in the future we may encounter new product cost and competitive pricing pressures, the extent of their impact on gross margins, if any, is uncertain.